stephaneey/azure-apim-extension/README.md

 ships with an API Security Checker that helps validating that all endpoints of an API are well secured, this is of course only applicable to non-public APIs.
 # Release Notes
 ## v3.4.4
-* Support of API revisions
+* Support of API revisions: versioned APIs + Operation-level policies now support revisions.
 ## v3.4.1
 * Fixed a bug when redeploying existing version
 * Added the possibility to use dots in version numbers.